instructlab/instructlab/README.md

 Before following these instructions, ensure the existing model you are adding skills or knowledge to is still running.
 Alternatively, `ilab data generate` can start a server for you if you provide a fully qualified model path via `--model`.

+> [!IMPORTANT]
+> The `full` pipeline only works with Mixtral and Mistral Instruct Family models as the teacher model.
+> The `simple` pipeline only works with Merlinite 7b Lab as the teacher model.
+This is due to only supporting specific model prompt templates.

 1. To generate a synthetic dataset based on your newly added knowledge or skill set in [taxonomy](https://github.com/instructlab/taxonomy.git) repository, run the following command:

    *Default SDG*